Finnish National Opera and Ballet: Personnel

 The Finnish National Opera has some 30 permanently engaged solo singers, a professional choir of 60 singers and its own orchestra of 120 members.
 The Ballet has 90 dancers from 17 countries.
 All together, the opera has a staff of 735.

 Past music directors and chief conductors have included Armas Järnefelt (1932–36), Tauno Pylkkänen (1960–1967), Okko Kamu (1996–2000), Muhai Tang (2003–2006), and Mikko Franck (2006–2013).
 With the 2013–2014 season, the Finnish mezzo-soprano Lilli Paasikivi became artistic director of the company, and the German conductor Michael Güttler became principal conductor with the company.
 The initial contracts for both Paasikivi and Güttler were for 3 years.
 In August 2017, the company announced the appointment of Patrick Fournillier as its new principal guest conductor, effective with the 2017–2018 season.
 In December 2018, the company announced the most recent extension of Paasikivi's contract through 2023.
+Following the conclusion of Paasikivi's tenure, Thomas de Mallet Burgess became artistic director of the company.
+In May 2026, the company announced the extension of Thomas de Mallet Burgess' contract as artistic director through 2030.

 In May 2019, the company announced the appointment of Hannu Lintu as its next chief conductor, effective from 1 January 2022 to 30 June 2026.
+Lintu concluded his tenure with the company at the close of the 2025-2026 season.
+In May 2026, the company announced the appointment of Dima Slobodeniouk as its next principal conductor, effective 1 August 2026, with an initial four-year contract through 31 July 2030.

 From 2008 to 2018, Kenneth Greve was artistic director of Finnish National Ballet.
 In December 2017, the company announced the appointment of Madeleine Onne as the next artistic director of Finnish National Ballet, effective August 2018.